CarloWood/linuxviewer/docs/chapters/03_Drawing_a_triangle/02_linuxviewer_API/04_LogicalDevice_h.md

-This cookie is matched against the cookies used in the virtual function `prepare_logical_device` of `LogicalDevice` (see above) in order to determine which presentation queue family to use for that window (and related windows) and there should be defined in the `LogicalDevice` class.
+This cookie is matched against the cookies used in the virtual function `prepare_logical_device` of `LogicalDevice` (see above) in order to determine which presentation queue family to use for that window (and related windows) and therefore should be defined in the `LogicalDevice` class.

 ```cpp
  public: